brucemack/brucemack.github.io/ampersand/index.md

 The [original thread where this was introduced is located here](https://community.allstarlink.org/t/a-minimal-asl-node-without-asterisk-dependency-r-d/23879).

+The [GitHub project is here](https://github.com/Ampersand-ASL).

-I'm not an expert on VOIP or ASL.
+I'm not an expert on AllStarLink.
 I just got into this in late 2025.

-The [GitHub project is here](https://github.com/Ampersand-ASL).
+I've given a few talks at Amateur Radio clubs on this work and I'd be happy to dial into your club meeting if you want an overview of what this project is all about.

 # Table of Contents